danieldiamond/gitlab-analytics/.gitlab/issue_templates/analyst_onboarding.md

 - [ ] To familiarize yourself with the Salesforce data model, take [Data Modeling](https://trailhead.salesforce.com/trails/force_com_admin_beginner/modules/data_modeling).
 - [ ] You can review the general data model in [this reference](https://developer.salesforce.com/docs/atlas.en-us.api.meta/api/data_model.htm).
 Pay particular attention to the [Sales Objects](https://developer.salesforce.com/docs/atlas.en-us.api.meta/api/sforce_api_erd_majors.htm).
 - [ ] To familiarize yourself with the Salesforce APIs, take [Intro to SFDC APIs](https://trailhead.salesforce.com/trails/force_com_dev_intermediate/modules/api_basics).
-- [ ] For access to SFDC, you will need to create an [Access Request](https://gitlab.com/gitlab-com/access-requests/issues/new?issuable_template=New%20Access%20Request).
+- [ ] For access to SFDC, your manager will need to create an [Access Request](https://gitlab.com/gitlab-com/access-requests/issues/new?issuable_template=New%20Access%20Request).
+Please confirm with your manager that this has been done.
 - [ ] Watch the [SalesForce brain dump session](https://youtu.be/KwG3ylzWWWo).

 ## Snowplow (Product)